hooshingschaefer/chess-game/README.md

 # chess-game
+pieces correctly identify invalid moves. basic AI working. detects if there are any pieces that can be attacked and takes them. otherwise just moves a piece.

+next steps:
-pieces correctly identify invalid moves. next step is to get check/checkmate/end of game to work
+- get check/checkmate/end of game to work
+- improve ai
+   - blocking
+   - multi turn takes